kaizoku49/vim-cheatsheet/README.md

-o-> to insert a line and puts to inside insert mode d}- deletes the entire block of code w-> takes the cursor to the next word in the line b-> takes the curson to the previous word in the line :*line numer* -> takes you to that line number
+o-> to insert a line and puts to inside insert mode d}- deletes the entire block of code w-> takes the cursor to the next word in the line b-> takes the cursor to the previous word in the line :*line number* -> takes you to that line number
 :0 -> to the top
-0 -> takes you to the very beginning of line
+0 -> takes you to the very beginning of the line
 ^ -> takes you to the first word of the line
-0w -> emulates the behaviour of ^
+0w -> emulates the behavior of ^
 t*goto character*-> takes you to a specific character in line f -> does the same as t
-	the only difference is that f takes you to the character and t takes you one to the left f*the character*; -> goes throught all the instances of *the character* in the line cw -> change word (deletes and specfic word and takes you in insert mode) dw -> to delete a word
+	the only difference is that f takes you to the character and t takes you one to the left f*the character*; -> goes through all the instances of *the character* in the line cw -> change word (deletes and specific word and takes you in insert mode) dw -> to delete a word
 D-> to delete the rest of the line
 C-> deletes the rest of the line and puts you in insert mode